 Last week I had the privilege of hosting a conversation on the intersections between diversity and the selection of books for awards and best-of lists.
 I got to pick the brains of Jason Low, Debbie Reese, Marilisa Jiménez García, Pat Enciso, and Daniel Kraus.
 Now you can enjoy their insights, which have just been published in this post for the Booklist Reader.

 Our conversation brings to the fore a number of issues that impact both what books get considered for special recognition and how discussions of those books proceed.
-As the participants show, and as Pat Enciso brilliantly demonstrated in her LKL post on Matt de la Peña’s Newbery win, we’re finally deconstructing the notion that “diversity” and “quality” are in competition.
+As the participants show, we’re finally deconstructing the notion that “diversity” and “quality” are in competition.
 Instead, how diversity shapes our understanding of what “quality” is.

 Nowhere is this work more important than in the meeting room where book awards and other distinctions are deliberated.
 And, as we discuss, how books are reviewed also shapes which books get noticed.
 In our conversation, Jason Low points out the importance of “diverse reviewers… who can serve as a cultural sounding board when issues like nuance, perspective, and authenticity issues are in question.”
 School Library Journal has been actively educating its reviewers and recruiting reviewers from diverse backgrounds.
 Booklist is working on this, too.
 In fact, just as we were wrapping up our conversation last week, Booklist issued this call: